-"Data sharing" within an organisation is not covered by the code
+"Data sharing" within an organisation is not covered by the code and the same.

-The code does not apply to the disclosure of data within the same organisation, where the controller is one and the same.
 The movement of data by one part of an organisation to another part - by the controller to itself - is not data sharing.
 The other obligations under data protection law obviously still apply, however.